jbolda/covector/packages/covector/README.md

 The `command` is required.
 The follow are additional options you may specify.

 - `retries`: `number[]` - If the command fails, opt-in to retrying based on this timeout and frequency.
 Using `[2000, 2000]` would try two additional times with a 2 second delay between attempts.
 It would throw on the last attempt if they all fail.
+- `runFromRoot`: `boolean` - Run the command from the configured working directory instead of the package directory.
+- `dryRunCommand`: `string | boolean` - Use a different command during dry runs, set to `false` to skip the command during dry runs, or `true` to run the configured command even in a dry run.
+- `pipe`: `boolean` - Capture the command's output for the next command and expose it through the command pipe template.

 ## Built-In Commands